ibulla/axi-1milliondrawings/README.md

 ![plotter image](plot-your-drawing-via-1milliondrawings.jpg)

 ## emergency shutdown
-- kill the script or plug the energy
+- kill the script or pull the plug